 While I have plenty of good to say about Momodora, the game isn’t without at least a few flaws.
 Part of this game’s high level of difficulty can be credited to some enemies’ ability to get the jump on you with various attacks seemingly before you can see them.
 The occasional invisible enemy is frustrating, and usually comes when you can’t afford to take damage.
 These however are small gripes to be had in the grand scheme of things.
 These types of games are satisfying because of the level of skill and perseverance they require to fully master and conquer.

 Despite the at times frustrating difficulty level, Momodora is still a masterpiece that deserves to be experienced.
 Reverie Under the Moonlight is the 4th installment in the Momodora series, and each game has taken large jumps the overall presentation of the series.
 I’m excited to see how the series continues to evolve, and in another iteration or two we could be looking a game fully deserving of a perfect score.

 Momodora: Reverie Under the Moonlight is developed by Bombservice and published by PLAYISM.
-It is available through Steam, on PS4 and Xbox One for $9.99.
 While I wasn’t familiar with the Momodora series before playing Reverie Under the Moonlight, I am officially intrigued and will be on the lookout for the next projects from Bombservice.

 Subscribe to our mailing list